telota/corpus-nummorum-editor/DOCUMENTATION.md

 Some entities like the lists have their own namespace and interface to provide greater flexibility.

 #### Artisan Commands(#dev-backend-commands)
 `App\Console\Commands` provides some useful scripts which can be run by `php artisan SCRIPTNAME`.
-Most of some are automatic but of cause you can run them manually.
+Most of them are automatic but of cause you can run them manually.

 #### Authentification and User Management(#dev-backend-auth)
 We are using [Laravel's Auth Mechanisms](https://laravel.com/docs/8.x/authentication#introduction) with some minor changes (e.G. the user table is called `app_editor_users` instead of the default name `users`).